STEllAR-GROUP/hpx/docs/sphinx/manual/writing_single_node_hpx_applications.rst

 Semaphore
 ---------

-Semaphores are a synchronization mechanism used to control concurrent access to a shared resource.
+:ref:`Semaphores <public_api_header_hpx_semaphore>` are a synchronization mechanism used to control concurrent access to a shared resource.
 The two types of semaphores are:

 * counting semaphore: it has a counter that is bigger than zero.
 The counter is initialized in the constructor.
   Acquiring the semaphore decreases the counter and releasing the semaphore increases the counter.
 If a thread